Accelerating Kernel Classifiers Through Borders Mapping: Case studies

 In order to get a confidence interval on the results, ten trials were performed for most of the datasets.
 In some cases, only a single trial was performed either because the operation took too long or because of a pre-existing separation between test and training data which was taken ``as is''.
 Single trials are indicated through the absence of error bars which are calculated from the standard deviation. $\datafraction$ is the fraction of test data relative to the total number of samples.

 The results are summarized in Tables \ref{results} and \ref{results2} including training and test time for each method as well as skill scores.
-There are two skill scores, the first being simple accuracy or fraction of correct guesses while the second, called the uncertainty coefficient, is based on information entropy and is described below.
+There are two skill scores, the first being simple accuracy or fraction of correct guesses while the second, called the uncertainty coefficient, is based on information entropy and is described in Section \ref{skill_scores}.
 The best values for each dataset are highlighted in bold.
-Note that KNN does not have a training phase but sometimes its classification phase is shorter than all the others' training phase in which case none of the numbers are highlighted but rather the hyphen that's put in place of the KNN training time.
 The SVM-borders method is not a stand-alone method thus its training time is never highlighted.

-Interestingly, the heart dataset classifiers are so fast that they were not detected by the system clock.
-Even more interestingly, skill scores for SVM-borders are higher than those for SVM.
-This does not break any laws of probability, however, since the two scores are well within each others' error bars and the interval for borders is larger than that for SVM.